 Depart Sydney on a LATAM flight to Ushuaia (via Santiago and Buenos Aires).
 We have a forced stopover in Buenos Aires.
 The group will be met at the airport and transferred to a hotel in Buenos Aires for an overnight stay.

 LA7813 02DEC SCLAEP 2005 2210 (flights subject to change)

-Early morning flight to Calafate.
-On arrival in Calafate you will be transferred from the airport to the selected hotel.
-The remainder of the day is free to rest after the long flight or to take in the shops or a leisurely walk beside the lake where flamingoes can be seen.
+After breakfast your group will transfer to the airport for the flight to Calafate.
+On arrival in Calafate your group will be transferred from the airport to the hotel to check in and relax before taking a group lunch at a local restaurant.
+The remainder of the day is free to rest after the long flight or your group can take a leisurely walk beside the lake where flamingos can be seen.